DanieleAlessandro/KENN/README.md

 # KENN: Knowledge Enhanced Neural Networks
-KENN (Knowledge Enhanced Neural Networks) is a library for python 2.7 built on top of TensorFlow that permit to enhance neural networks models with logical constraints.
+KENN (Knowledge Enhanced Neural Networks) is a library for python 2.7 built on top of TensorFlow that permit to enhance neural networks models with logical constraints (clauses).
 It does so by adding a new final layer, called **Knowledge Enhancer (KE)**, to the existing neural network.
 The KE change the orginal predictions of the standard neural network enforcing the satisfaction of the constraints.
 Additionally, it contains **clause weights**, learnable parameters associated to the constraints that represent their strength.

 ## Installation
 KENN can be installed using pip: